NaiveShark/NaiveSharkComDoc/docs/property.rst

 Property
 ========

 Property is a portion of information about some :doc:`product</product>`.
-For example, turbofan engine has 'fan diameter', 'static thrust' and 'bypass ratio' (and much more) properties.
+For example, turbofan engine has 'fan diameter', 'static thrust' and 'bypass ratio' (and many more) properties.
+All structured properties can be one of two kinds:

+* Measurable property

+* Enumerable property

 Measurable property
 -------------------